SirGnip/JVMUberRepo/app/FluxFlightFight/doc/FluxFlightFightBrainstorm.md

 ### Brainstorm

-glow based joust for 4+ people."flux fight" "juxta-fight" "Lance-a-lot" (name already taken) geometric graphic sensibility. glow on nearly everything. use non-glow to draw attention to stuff.
-4 players minimum. have a bunch of different round types (physics changes, rate of falling, different level layouts). have other objectives for "egg wave" (stunt flying, speed runs of a course, survival, pickup micro-quests). visual themes: electricity, lasers, sparks. for design of characters, think about the old x-pilot way of being able to define your own ship. ascii or excel-based level design?
-Can I get the boys involved somehow? let them design levels?
+glow based flight fight for 4+ people."flux fight" "juxta-fight" "Lance-a-lot" (name already taken) geometric graphic sensibility. glow on nearly everything. use non-glow to draw attention to stuff.
+4 players minimum. have a bunch of different round types (physics changes, rate of falling, different level layouts). have other objectives for "bonus waves" (stunt flying, speed runs of a course, survival, pickup micro-quests). visual themes: electricity, lasers, sparks. for design of characters, think about the old x-pilot way of being able to define your own ship. ascii or excel-based level design?
+Can I get others involved somehow? let them design levels?
 Does a "level" specify the "physics" (gravity strength, flap strength, forward motion?)?
 Or, does the game mix physics with game level together some other way?
-Hwo do I differentiate the visuals from Geometry Wars?
+How do I differentiate the visuals from Geometry Wars?
 Limited color palette?
 Keep black and white and gray, except for the parts that I want to highlight (player colors).
 Can I change the angle of motion blur with a property so I can dynamically drive the direction of the motion blur?
 Box blur looks pretty good, if not